Dental Assistant Certificate

 If you would like to be part of a dental health care team, working as a strong unit, you can help dentists and their patients prevent pain, tooth loss, gum disease and other serious dental issues.
 It is also a perfect way to start or hit “refresh” on a career with great earning potential and many opportunities for advancement.

-By taking just 18 credits over three terms and 9 months, you can enter this high-demand field.
+By taking just six courses over three terms and 18 months, you can enter this high-demand field.
 Work as a dental assistant in a clean, quiet health care environment, performing chairside and related dental office and lab procedures.
 As a friendly face and a steady hand, you will greet patients and help with

 - Scheduling appointments.

 - Sterilizing instruments.